Syrimx/writeups/portswigger/apiTesting/Lab3.md

 POST

-In this request the Content-Type was changed to application/json and the body was given am empty json dataset.
+In this request the Content-Type was changed to application/json and the body was given an empty json dataset.

 ![Second Picture](images/Lab3/7.png)